driewe/yellowcake/content/posts/2020-04-20-growing-kale-in-texas.md

 ### Culinary Uses for Kale:

 Kale can be eaten raw in salads and added to smoothies.
 It can also be cooked as kale chips, stir-fried, steamed, sauteed, and used in place of spinach in recipes.
-The large, mild tasting tronghuda kale leaves can also be used as sandwich or cabbage roll wraps.
+The large, mild tasting <a href="https://www.rareseeds.com/store/vegetables/kale/tronchuda-kale" target="_blank" rel="noopener">tronghuda kale </a>leaves can also be used as sandwich or cabbage roll wraps.

 <br>